MaalWrldd/Finnance-Tracker/README.md

 # Finnance-Tracker
-Here is my Finnance Tracker that I built for my Introduction to Python Class.
-The Purpose of this project was to create a Finnance Tracker to help keep track of your income and expenses.
+This project consists of Python code used to create my first-ever project, a Finance Tracker.
+It is used to help manage daily transactions with details such as dates and amounts within the transactions.
+Users can also filter their finances and edit or delete them.